-- (1) Complaints of unlawful discrimination, harassment or retaliation may be directed to the appropriate department head, or to the Commissioner of Human Resources or [in writing] to the Town Attorney or his/her designee.
-Complainants are encouraged, but not required, to consult initially with their [respective] department head(s) to attempt informal resolution. [, but failure to do so will in no way limit the right to utilize the Town grievance procedure initially or thereafter if resolution cannot be accomplished through the department head.]
+- (1) Complaints of wrongdoing, unlawful discrimination, harassment or retaliation may be directed to the appropriate department head, or to the Commissioner of Human Resources or to the Town Attorney or his/her designee.
+Complainants are encouraged, but not required, to consult initially with their department head(s) to attempt informal resolution.
 Complaints made initially to the department head which are not informally resolved to the satisfaction of the complainant shall be referred to the Commissioner of Human Resources or the Town Attorney.
-Complaints shall be made within one year after occurrence of the alleged prohibited conduct. - (2) Anyone who witnesses or becomes aware of potential instances of harassment, discrimination and/or retaliation may report such behavior to the department head, or the Commissioner of Human Resources or the Town Attorney or his/her designee.
-Reports of harassment or discrimination may be made orally or in writing. - (3) Any supervisor or manager who receives a complaint or information about suspected discriminatory harassment, observes what may be discriminatory and/or harassing behavior or for any reason becomes aware of or suspects that discriminatory harassment is occurring or has occurred, shall report that suspected harassment to the department head, or the Commissioner of Human Resources or the Town Attorney or his/her designee.
-Failure to report suspected discriminatory harassment or otherwise knowingly allowing the continuation of discriminatory harassment may result in disciplinary action, subject to any statutory or contractual limitations.

-- (4) All complaints of unlawful discrimination, harassment or retaliation and information and proceedings relating thereto shall be kept in strict confidence except as otherwise specified herein. - (5) Nothing herein shall limit a complainant's right to pursue any other legal remedy available to him or her.
+Complaints shall be made within one year after occurrence of the alleged prohibited conduct. - (2) Anyone who witnesses or becomes aware of potential instances of wrongdoing, harassment, discrimination and/or retaliation may report such behavior to the department head, or the Commissioner of Human Resources or the Town Attorney or his/her designee.
+Reports of harassment or discrimination may be made orally or in writing. - (3) Any supervisor or manager who receives a complaint or information about suspected wrongdoing, discriminatory harassment, observes what may be wrongdoing, discriminatory and/or harassing behavior or for any reason becomes aware of or suspects that wrongdoing or discriminatory harassment is occurring or has occurred shall report that suspected harassment to the department head, or the Commissioner of Human Resources or the Town Attorney or his/her designee.
+Failure to report suspected wrongdoing, discriminatory harassment or otherwise knowingly allowing the continuation of discriminatory harassment or wrongdoing, may result in disciplinary action, subject to any statutory or contractual limitations. - (4) All complaints of wrongdoing, unlawful discrimination, harassment or retaliation and information and proceedings relating thereto shall be kept in strict confidence except as otherwise specified herein. - (5) Nothing herein shall limit a complainant's right to pursue any other legal remedy available to him or her. - B. Investigation.

-B. Investigation.

-- (1) The Town Attorney shall, in a timely manner, conduct an investigation of the complaint, interviewing appropriate persons, examining relevant records and consulting with and utilizing any appropriate Town staff. - (2) If the Town Attorney deems it appropriate, the parties to the complaint may be brought together to attempt an informal resolution of the complaint in a manner satisfactory to both parties. - (3) Both the complainant and the person against whom the complaint is made shall be permitted to have counsel or other representatives present at any interview or other proceedings. - (4) Investigations shall be conducted by the Town Attorney or his/her designee in accordance with the following procedures: - upon receipt of a complaint, an immediate review of the allegations will be conducted and any interim action will be taken, as appropriate. - (b) Obtain and review relevant documents, emails or phone records. - (c) Conduct interviews of the parties, including relevant witnesses. - (d) Prepare a written summary of the investigation that contains the following: - (i) A list of reviewed documents and their contents; - (ii) A list of interviewed parties and witnesses and detailed summary of their statements;
+- (1) The Town Attorney shall, in a timely manner, conduct an investigation of the complaint, interviewing appropriate persons, examining relevant records and consulting with and utilizing any appropriate Town staff. - (2) If the Town Attorney deems it appropriate, the parties to the complaint may be brought together to attempt an informal resolution of the complaint in a manner satisfactory to both parties. - (3) Both the complainant and the person against whom the complaint is made shall be permitted to have counsel or other representatives present at any interview or other proceedings. - (4) Investigations shall be conducted by the Town Attorney or his/her designee in accordance with the following procedures: